 Excellent results for Ashbourne’s A level students

-Ashbourne students achieved excellent A level results for 2019 with 47% attaining A*/A grades, exceeding the national average.
+Ashbourne students consistently achieve excellent A level results.
+Over the last ten years, Ashbourne students have attained an average of 47% A*A, 74% A*AB and 89% A*ABC, far exceeding the national average.
 Set against the tougher standards set by the A level exam boards, Ashbourne’s results are all the more remarkable.
 Previous years’ results.

 We are very proud of our students’ achievement and acknowledge the primary importance of their effort.
 Without their ambition, determination and hard work our college would not be as successful as it is.
 We believe that our students also benefit from these key factors: